 Notes

 This is a compilation of the Petroleum and Greenhouse Gas Storage (Submerged Lands) (Greenhouse Gas Injection and Storage) Regulations 2026.
-For provisions that have come into operation see the compilation table.
+For provisions that have come into operation, or versions that include editorial changes made under the Legislation Act 2021 Part 3, see the compilation table.
+For provisions affected by editorial changes see the editorial changes table.